CONSULT PERSONAL INJURY SOLICITORS IN CORK, IN CASE OF AN ACCIDENT

 Once these steps have been taken, you should consult with a solicitor with a view to bringing a claim for personal injury.

-The solicitor will advise you what steps need to be taken if you wish to claim for compensation arising out of the accident.
+The personal injury solicitor will advise you what steps need to be taken if you wish to claim for compensation arising out of the accident.
 The following will normally be considered:

 - Obtaining a medical report from a medical expert setting out the injuries..